heykayla/my-writing/README.md

 # About the My Writing Repo

-This repository houses a collection of my written works, primarily consisting of pieces from Git and GitHub workshops, as well as my personal experiences utilizing these platforms.
+This repository contains a collection of my writing, primarily consisting of pieces from Git and GitHub workshops, as well as my personal experiences utilizing these platforms.

 ## Documentation types

 My technical writing samples are categorized into the following documentation types:

 - Explainers
-- How tos
+- How-tos
 - Quick start guides
 - Reference guides
 - Tutorials